marcobuontempo/tonnetto/docs/README.md

   - Horsey: Designed by cham and michael1241 [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 ## FUTURE TODO:
-  - [] Move Search: Add ability to track and avoid 3-move repetition.
-  - [] Performance Improvements: Add advanced search features like null move pruning, and other pruning techniques.
+  - [] Performance Improvements: Work on optimizing search speed, including adding features like null move pruning and other advanced pruning techniques.
+  - [] Code Refactoring: Refactor code to improve performance in key areas, such as generate moves, is move legal, evaluate position, search, and hardcode constants.
   - [] Prettify/ESLint: Clean up the code style and enforce consistent formatting with ESLint.
+  - [] TypeScript Typing: Fully specify return types for all methods to ensure strong type checking and improve maintainability.
+  - [] Add JSDoc: Document code with annotations to make it easier for developers to understand and contribute.
   - [] Evaluate Engine Strength: Measure the engine's strength with respect to depth, time, and approximate Elo rating.
 Present in a table format.
-  - [] Build Process: Create a build process to output Tonnetto as an executable for easier distribution and usage in UCI mode.
+  - [] Build Process: Create a build process to output Tonnetto as an executable for easier distribution and usage.
+  - [] Publish to NPM: Publish Tonnetto as an npm package to make it easier to install and use in web projects.
   - [] GUI Demo Enhancements: Update the demo to reflect the difficulty level as an approximate Elo rating in the slider (instead of showing depth).
+  - [] Switch to npm Import in GUI Demo: Refactor the demo to import the engine via npm rather than directly using the bundled JS file.

 ## Usage